getlantern/lantern/README.md

 # tunio

-The tunio package can be used to redirect I/O traffic from a tun device to a `net.Dialer`.
+The tunio package can be used to redirect I/O from a tun device to a `net.Dialer` by using a fork of [tun2socks][1] as a library.

 This is a work in progress.